gabrielrezzonico/dogsandcats/capstone_report.md

 ![Sample table of the dataset showing the first five entries.](img/01._Data_loading_and_analysis4.png)

-The are nomajor anormalities beside the stadistics shown in this section, one thing to mention is that there are some images that contain some other object besides cats and dogs, an example can be shown in Figure 5.
+The are no major anormalities beside the stadistics shown in this section, one thing to mention is that there are some images that contain some other object besides cats and dogs, an example can be shown in Figure 5.

 ![Sample table of the dataset showing the first five entries.](img/01.Data_loading_and_analysis5.png)